 |PELL students, part-time||$250|

 |Non-PELL students, part-time||$200|

 In accordance with federal requirements, only students who are Title IV eligible (those who are eligible for federal student financial aid) based on their 2019-2020 FAFSA have an opportunity to receive a grant.
-Grants cannot be awarded to non-Title IV eligible students, international students, DACA students, students who do not meet satisfactory academic progress, or students enrolled in a fully online program prior to March 13 and, therefore, were not impacted by the disruption to campus operation.
-Additionally, La Salle University employees (except those hired as student workers) are ineligible to receive a CARES grant.
+Grants cannot be awarded to non-Title IV eligible Students, International Students, DACA Students, Students who do not meet satisfactory academic progress or Students enrolled in a fully online program prior to March 13 and therefore not impacted by the disruption to campus operation.
+Additionally, La Salle University employees (except those hired as student workers) are also ineligible to receive a CARES grant.

 These grants were not applied against existing account balances and were sent by direct deposit if eRefunds were elected.
-(Learn how to enroll for eRefunds.)
-If not enrolled in eRefunds, a check was issued and mailed to the student’s billing address.
+(Here’s how to register for eRefunds.)
+If you are not enrolled in eRefunds, a check was issued and mailed to the student’s billing address.
 CARES Act grants will be available to eligible students so long as funds are available.
 La Salle’s intention is to assist as many students as possible while being sensitive to need.
-An application process is being developed for Phase II CARES Act grant awards and emails will be sent to eligible students informing them of their eligibility and providing further instructions to apply.

 If you have not received a CARES grant at this point and believe that you are eligible based on the parameters described in this update, please email CARESFUND@lasalle.edu

-We thank you in advance for your patience as we continue to assist our students while working remotely.
+We thank you in advance for your patience as we continue to assist our students while working remote.
 We will update this page at least every 45 days until all funds are disbursed.